 When doing service work for clients, it would be best to set up a structure that is divided by clients.
 This is usually the area of your business where you will produce most of your files and documents, and having a folder structure for your client-related work will allow you to sort files away quickly and find them again with almost light speed.

-The structure will depend on what your business model is about.
-Below are, however, some ideas for folders that you might find useful.
+The structure depends on what your business model is about.
+Here are some ideas for folders that you might find useful.